GrossDesignCo/concordance-app-poc/public/scripture/psalms/psalms-131/psalms-131.englishNatural.md

 as a weaned-one upon my throat.

-Hope, Struggles-with-God (Israel) to He-Who-Is (YHWH), from now and on-behalf-of the-age.
+Hope, Struggles-with-God (Israel) to He-Who-Is (YHWH), from now and unto the-age.